Blog

 Templates don’t fail because they’re bad.
 They fail because of three specific problems:

+The template sits in a file somewhere while work happens in email and Slack.
 Your Gantt chart says the design phase ends Friday.
 But the designer is actually working on three other projects.
 Nobody updated the template when priorities shifted.
-The disconnect between the plan and reality grows every day.
+The disconnect between the plan and reality grows every day, compounding the standard project management challenges that lead to missed deadlines and budget overruns.

+Dependencies aren’t tracked or enforced.
 Task B depends on Task A finishing.
 But Task A is late, and nobody knows that Task B should shift.
 The template shows the original dates, but those dates stopped being accurate three days ago.

-Teams waste time starting work they can’t finish because the prerequisites aren’t ready.
+Nobody owns the template updates.
 The project manager created it in week one.
 Since then, it’s been opened twice.
 Team members don’t check it.
 Status meetings reference it, but nobody updates it between meetings.
 By week three, the template reflects a project that doesn’t exist anymore.

 What Is a Project Planning Template?